manohar-iitg/MovieApp/README.md

 ## Description Page
 The description page of the movie contains information regarding it.
 It includes - Release Date, Rating and Overview.

+## Further plans
+To include google sign-in option.
+To include more features like sorting movies.